 Just as 2016 saw the first female presidential nominee for a major party, we’re also seeing a trend in women being captured in shots that embrace social change.
 We’re seeing a dramatic uptick in gritty shots of women who are concerned more with what they’re doing than with how they look.
 They’re often not smiling and are totally devoted to their work.

 This is all a continuation of trends in previous years, such as female empowerment and grit and dirt in the images.
 It’s taken these two concepts and married them in a really clever way.

-Images are also starting to follow trends of globalization.
+Images are also starting to follow trends of globalisation.
 As peoples and cultures tend to mix, people online are more and more wanting to see those mixings in clever and unique ways.
-The trend is called Global Neighborhood and it’s quickly picking up steam thanks to an increase in search queries for the term. we’re most likely going to see this only increase into the future.
+The trend is called Global Neighbourhood and it’s quickly picking up steam thanks to an increase in search queries for the term. we’re most likely going to see this only increase into the future.

 There’s been more support for diversity overall as well as acceptance for other peoples and cultures.
 LGBT has seen an explosion in search queries, and diverse itself has seen quite a rise as well.

 People are more and more wanting to see a world that reflects what they see and who they are.
 The old model is not working, and so people are demanding a change in how photography is done.
 We’ll only continue to see these changes as time goes on.